hadeel-tester/NutriMind_Meal_Planner/README.md

 LangSmith is auto-instrumented via environment variables.
 Every run is tagged with `run_name="meal_plan_generation"` and `metadata={"user_id": ..., "sprint": "sprint3"}` for easy filtering in the dashboard.
 A startup check prints whether tracing is enabled or disabled.

 ### Hard: Cloud deployment
 The app is deployed and publicly accessible on Streamlit Community Cloud at **https://nutri-mind-meal-planner.streamlit.app**.
 Streamlit Cloud hosts on managed cloud infrastructure with automatic HTTPS and horizontal scaling — no server management required.
-Known limitation: the app cold-starts after a period of inactivity; an always-on deployment (e.g. GCP Cloud Run) is planned for the Capstone production release.
+Known limitation: the app cold-starts after a period of inactivity; an always-on deployment on AWS is planned for the Capstone production release.

 ---